LovelyBuggies/Cplusplus_CppProgramming_Homework/README.md

 * This is only a reference for Primary CPP learner and **May Have Bugs**.

-* If you find any bugs in this repository, welcome to send an e-mail to ninomyemail@163.com .
+* If you find any bugs in this repository, welcome to send an e-mail to open an issue or pull request.

 * **Atention please*!!!** Do not try to copy this task, for the **Powful Copy Plagiarism Function** of Matrix.